Skip to content

 It gets worse with time and dirt.
 The same government guide notes that dust settling on the reflective surface “greatly reduces its performance,” and that where the foil isn’t kept in the right position its effective R-value “diminishes towards zero” and condensation can form on the underside.
 A subfloor is dusty, things touch it, and you can’t easily keep a clean 25mm gap under your own house for decades.
 So foil can be part of a system, but on its own it’s not the reliable underfloor heat insulator a bulk polyester batt is.
 That’s why it sits ahead of foam but well behind polyester.

-The honest read on foil
+The read on foil

 • Needs a maintained 25mm+ air gap to do anything (yourhome.gov.au).